Free GRE Practice Test and Personal Score Assessment

 Start your free GRE Practice Test

-You’ll get a baseline score estimate and a personalized study plan that targets your strengths and weaknesses.
+You’ll get a baseline score estimate as well as a performance breakdown by question types so that you can learn more about your strengths and weaknesses.

 Magoosh is excited to offer you a free GRE practice test (online) with video answers and explanations.
-The assessment will take a bit over an hour and you’ll also get access to:
+This full-length GRE practice test will take around two hours, and afterwards you’ll also get access to:

 • your baseline score estimate

-• a detailed report of your strengths and weaknesses (for the GRE 😜)
+• a detailed breakdown of your strengths and weaknesses by question type

 Woman at desk, sitting with computer